 Addressing the needs of BME LGBT people is crucial says new LGBT Foundation report

-Published: 05 December 2016 Tags: bme, report, lgbt By John Walding
+Published: 05 December 2016 Tags: lgbt, bme, report By Admin Silverchip

 The needs and experiences of black minority ethnic (BME) lesbian, gay and bisexual (LGB) people have for too long been overlooked and urgently need to be addressed according to the findings of a recent LGBT Foundation report produced in partnership with Manchester City Council.